 Language and Culture

-In America, English is the main language.
-Because America is big and consists of 50 different states, during your trip you might be confronted with other languages, such as Spanish, Chinese, and French.
-Navajo, a Native American language, is still spoken by 178.000 people.
+In The United States, English is the main language.
+Because America is big and consists of 50 different states, during your trip you might be confronted with other languages, such as Spanish, Chinese and French.
+Navajo, a Native American language, is still spoken by 178,000 people.

 The United States have quite a number of national holidays.
 Take note that if a holiday takes place on Monday, this can impact activities in the preceding weekend.